cucumber/common/cucumber-expressions/README.md

 ))
 {%- endcodetabs %}

+With this transform registered, we can ask Cucumber to generate a snippet again:

+    Given I have 2 red balls

-This time, Cucumber would recognise that `red` looks like a color and suggest a Step Definition snippet with the following Cucumber Expression:
+This time, Cucumber would recognise that `red` looks like a `color` and suggest a Step Definition snippet with the following Cucumber Expression:

     Given I have {arg1:int} {arg2:color} balls

-### Regular Expressions
+## Regular Expressions

 Cucumber has a long relationship with Regular Expressions, and they can still be used instead of instead of Cucumber Expressions if you prefer.